CKs-Technology-News/PrivacyTools/README.md

 - [Filecloud Community Edition](https://www.getfilecloud.com/filecloud-community-edition/) – Dropbox-like enterprise class file sharing and sync solution for home or business.
 - [Filecoin](https://filecoin.io/) – An open-source, public cryptocurrency and digital payment system intended to be a blockchain-based cooperative digital storage and data retrieval method.
 - [JottaCloud](https://jottacloud.com/) – Norway based cloud storage provider with free and paid plans.
+- [kDrive](https://github.com/Infomaniak/ios-kDrive) – Secure cloud to collaborate online, access your documents and files on all your iOS devices.
 - [Maestral](https://maestral.app/) – Open-source, lightweight alternative Dropbox client.
 - [Nextcloud](https://nextcloud.com/) – The open source self-hosted productivity platform that keeps you in control.
 There is also an [PI Image](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/) ready to use.
 Tools like Cryptomator can also be used to encrypt your storage before syncing with its server.
 - [ProtonDrive](https://github.com/ProtonMail/WebClients) – You can now secure your files with end-to-end encryption.